devanshu06/one2n-sre-bootcamp/milestone-4/README.md

 * python 3.6 or above
 * make
 * configure secrets on github repos with **DOCKER_USERNAME** & **DOCKER_PASSWORD**
+* configure the PAT for Pushing back the changes to the repository

 ### Where to find the CI file